allie/bigburger/README.md

-Homebrew 3D brick-breaker game for the N64.
+Homebrew arcade burger-stacking game for the N64.

 Needs the N64 developer kit to compile.
+First, run `mkdir build` to create a build directory.
-Assuming everything is in its standard location, run `build.bat` to build the ROM.
+Then, assuming everything is in its standard location, run `build.bat` to build the ROM.

 ![Gameplay screenshot](https://i.imgur.com/2W9EL6T.png)